Package 'season'

 amplitude

-the amplitude of the sinsuoid (its maximum value).
+the amplitude of the sinusoid (its maximum value).

 frequency